 - 3. You must provide fingerprints even if you provided fingerprints for another application, for example for a pistol permit or employment as a security guard.

-- 4. You do not need to provide fingerprints for the Farm HazMat (Z).
-You must only provide fingerprints for an H endorsement or an X endorsement on your CDL.
+- 4. You must provide fingerprints for an H endorsement or an X endorsement on your CDL.

-- 5. The background checks include a check of criminal history data from the NYS Division of Criminal Justice Services and the Federal Bureau of Investigation (FBI).
+- 5. The background checks include a check of criminal history data from the NY State Division of Criminal Justice Services and the Federal Bureau of Investigation (FBI).
 There is also a background check by the federal Transportation Safety Administration (TSA).